mikey242/kudos-donations/readme.txt

 * Improved settings page
 * Switch to REST api to create transactions
 * Added welcome guide when settings page first visited
-* Add "Show welcome guide" link to allow re-viewing
+* Added "Help" tab to settings page with useful links

 = 2.2.0 =
 * Add ability to change donation type (subscription, one-off or both) to each button